 In addition, the Victorian Security Industry Occupational Health and Safety Working Party, comprising of union, industry and WorkSafe representatives, has been formed to develop guidance for the security industry.

 Material produced and released so far (which can be downloaded from WorkSafe website) are:

 - WorkSafe Guidance Note: Security personnel OHS - static guarding & patrol work.
 The guide has been written for employers (both direct employers and employers who engage security service by contract) of security personnel who do static guarding and patrol work.
-It describes good occupational health and safety practices and procedures that should be put in place by those employers for the sort of situations or issues covered by the guide.
+It describes good occupational health and safety practices and procedures that should be put in place by those employers for the sort of situations or issues covered by the guide. (currently not available)

 - Another WorkSafe Guidance Note for Security Personnel: Cash-in-transit work.
 It contains extensive information on the safe handling of cash during transit.
 Topics from the selection of vehicles to building design and risk assessment processes are covered.